murateshimov/cs203-midterm-assignment/README.md

 ## Deployment

-I've deployed my portfolio using GitHub Pages, which means you can access it online at [Your GitHub Pages URL](https://murateshimov.github.io/cs203-midterm-assignment/).
+I've deployed my portfolio using GitHub Pages, which means you can access it online at [here](https://murateshimov.github.io/cs203-midterm-assignment/).

 ## Credits